In this Section

 To ensure accessibility, documents like a syllabus, assignment, or paper should make use of both structure and headings.
 Your software's paragraph styles are used to create headings and document structure in a Word document or a Google doc.
 Headings make the structure of your documents accessible to screen readers while improving both scannability and organization.

-See this page on creating headings and document structure from the U of MN for a quick read on what headings are and how to create them, and then go through the short tutorial on creating accessible documents.
+See the University of Minnesota's page on creating headings and document structure for a quick read on what headings are and how to create them, and then go through their short tutorial on creating accessible documents.

 Documents and emails with hyperlinks that are concise, descriptive, contextual, and embedded all increase the usability and accessibility.